 - Your spouse or civil partner

 - Your child or the child of your spouse under the age of 21

 - Your grandchild or your spouse’s grandchild under the age of 21

-- Other direct, dependent descendants or direct, dependent relatives in the ascending line (for example, great grandparents or great grandchildren) of either you or your spouse
+- Your direct, dependent descendants or direct, dependent relatives in the ascending line (for example, great grandparents or great grandchildren)

 Children over 21 are generally considered qualifying family members if they are in education, or are dependent on you due to an illness or disability.
-You will have to show that your parents or grandparents (or the parents or grandparents of your spouse) were dependent on you before they came to Ireland.
+You will have to show that your parents or grandparents were dependent on you before they came to Ireland.